 Sickness: It is important to keep sick children away from healthy children.
 Please make sure students are well before they come to school.
 They should be without fever, vomiting, and/or diarrhea without medication for 24 hours.
-They should not have had any of the previous symptoms for 24 hours prior to returning to school.
+They should not have had any of the previous symptoms prior to returning to school the following day, students should not return to school mid-day.

-Strep Throat: Students must remain out of school for 24 hours, having taken at least 2 doses of anitbioicfs and remain fever free for 24r hours without medication before returning to school.
+Strep Throat: Students must remain out of school for 24 hours, having taken at least 2 doses of antibiotics and remain fever free for 24 hours without medication before returning to school.
+Students should not return to school mid-day/during the school day, they should wait until the following day to return.